Using a geometric lens to find k disjoint shortest paths: The Algorithm: Utilizing the Geometry

 For the correctness of \cref{alg:dynProg}, we need to show that each part of the partition of minimal segments can be solved independently.
-This follows from~\cref{lem:correctness} together with the fact that \cref{alg:dynProg} exhaustively tries all possibilities for the crosssing set~$\cross$.
-Together with \cref{lem:running-time}, this implies our main theorem.
+This follows from~\cref{lem:correctness} together with the fact that \cref{alg:dynProg} exhaustively tries all possibilities for the crosssing set~$\crossing$.
+Together with \cref{lem:running-time}, this implies \cref{thm:main-thm}.

 \algorithmThm*